 Personal Appearance Form

 Every person who appears in your film must fill out and sign a personal appearance form; if they are under the age of 18, their parent or guardian must sign the form.

-To become a sponsor for the 2023 Teen Health Film Festival, we invite you to fill out this short, sponsor application.
+To become a sponsor for the 2023 Teen Health Film Festival, please fill out this short sponsor application.

 Please read the information below carefully.
 Failure to adhere to the rules or submit necessary paperwork will disqualify your entry.

 - Entrant must be either a resident of Salt Lake County or enrolled in a school in Salt Lake County.